STEELCASE (SOUTH-EAST) LTD (TRADING AS INSIGHTFUL ENVIRONMENTS) CONDITIONS OF SALE (THE "CONDITIONS")

 6.9 – Notwithstanding that property and title in and to the Goods has not passed, the risk of loss or damage to the Goods shall pass to the Customer on delivery.
 The Customer shall insure and keep insured the Goods to the full price against all risks to the reasonable satisfaction of the Company until the date that the property in the Goods passes from the Company, shall ensure that the Company’s interest in the Goods is noted on the policy of insurance and shall whenever requested by the Company, produce a copy of the policy of insurance.
 Without prejudice to the other rights of the Company, if the Customer fails to do so, all sums owing by the Customer to the Company shall forthwith become due and payable.

 7 – INSTALLATION

-7.1.2 – where the installation area is part of a building comprising of different levels, a lift and access to that level must be made available;
+7.1.2 – where the installation area is part of a building comprising different levels, a lift and access to that level must be made available;